himawari701/VT6002CEM_assignment/README.md

 Account login to the app is : alice@gmail.com password:12312312

-need to change the path of the keystore in gradle app view before running the app the keystore.jk is already in the android assignment file
+need to change the path of the keystore in gradle app view before running the app.
+The keystore.jk is already in the android assignment file